lundegaard/react-union.org/content/docs/scripts/usage.md

 ---
 title: "Usage"
-order: 2
+order: 3
 ---

-**TL;DR** You can use one of our [examples](https://github.com/lundegaard/react-union/tree/master/boilerplates/react-union-boilerplate-basic) as a boilerplate for your project instead.
+**TL;DR** You can use one of our [boilerplates](https://github.com/lundegaard/react-union/tree/master/boilerplates) as a base for your project instead.

-1. Simulate output of your server in development
+## 1. Simulate output of your server in development

 Create `<project root>/public/YourAppName/index.ejs`: